schemathesis/schemathesis/docs/how.rst

     You can take a look at the official `csv module documentation <https://docs.python.org/3/library/csv.html>`_ for more examples of CSV serialization.

-Second, register a serializer class via the ``schemathesis.serializers.register`` decorator:
+Second, register a serializer class via the ``schemathesis.serializer`` decorator:

 .. code-block:: python
    :emphasize-lines: 4